 No team timeouts permitted at 10U.

 SCRUM SITUATION

-In the event that a loose ball cannot be quickly picked up due to 3 or more players in a "scrum" or becomes trapped by multiple sticks, the official shall stop play and award the ball via Alternating Possession Rules.
+If a loose ball cannot be quickly picked up due to 3 or more players in a "scrum" or becomes trapped by multiple sticks, the official shall stop play and award the ball via Alternating Possession Rules.